karim1safan/HackerRank/README.md

 # HackerRank
-Problem Solving Solution For The HackerRank
+Problem-Solving Solution For The HackerRank